 Islamic Centre Canteen

-Looking to try the Chinese tradition of “yum cha,” but cannot find a suitable Chinese halal food eatery?
-The Islamic Centre Canteen is here to provide you with local halal food.
-Located above the mosque, this hidden canteen provides halal savory dim-sum for the Muslims in Hong Kong by replacing pork-based dim sum with halal chicken, beef or seafood.
+Looking to try the Chinese tradition of “yum cha,” but striking out on finding a suitable Chinese halal food eatery?
+The Islamic Centre Canteen provides local halal food that will fit the bill.
+Located above the mosque, this hidden canteen offers savory halal dim-sum by subbing classic pork-based dim sum with halal chicken, beef and seafood.

-Being one of the few halal Chinese restaurants, the Islamic Canteen serves different halal dim-sum in steamer baskets, giving you the full “yum cha” experience.
-The menu also includes dishes like beef noodles, fried rice and rice steamed rice rolls and other Canton stir-fried dishes.
+As one of the few halal Chinese restaurants in Hong Kong, the restaurant serves its variety of halal dim-sum in steamer baskets, giving you the full “yum cha” experience.
+Aside from dim-sum, you can also check our dishes like beef noodles, fried rice and steamed rice rolls as well as other Canton stir-fried dishes.

-Moreover, being located above a mosque means more Muslims will gather together for a meal, allowing the patrons to enjoy a greater sense of community while enjoying their meals at the roundtables.
+Moreover, its location above the mosque means more Muslims will gather together for a meal, allowing patrons to enjoy a welcoming sense of community.
 Bear in mind that there is a dress code, and Muslim diners receive priority on the weekends.

 Address: 5/F, Masjid Ammar and Osman Ramju Sadick Islamic Centre, 40 Salvation Army Street, Wan Chai